 Barbara Davis Center Latino Group Clinic

-You have the opportunity to attend the Latino Group in the Barbara Davis Center where you can know more about diabetes in a fun way and with your family that respects both your culture and your language.
-Also you will have the opportunity to meet other kids your age and other Latino families that also struggle with the same things.
-We cover topics like nutrition, exercise, how to administer insulin, technology and personal concerns by our nurses, nutritionists and social workers.
-Each visit will replace every other regular visit you have at the Barbara Davis Center so you do not have to come more often than you normally do.
+You have AMAZING the opportunity to attend the Latino Group Clinic at the Barbara Davis Center where you can know more about diabetes in a fun, interactive way with your family that respects both your culture and your language.
+You will also have the opportunity to meet other kids your age and other Latino families that also struggle with the same things.
+We cover topics like nutrition, exercise, how to administer insulin, technology and personal or behavioral concerns utilizing interactive talks and fun activities presented by our nurses, nutritionists and social workers.
+Each visit will replace every other regular visit you have at the Barbara Davis Center so you do not have to come more often than you normally do, every 3 months.
 The groups are done in Spanish but materials can be provided in both English and Spanish depending on reading preference.
 We are always updating the curriculum in order to provide a new and relevant experience for either those who are brand new or those who have been attending for a while.

 Questions about the Latino Group or to schedule an appointment: